Hyrbyair Marri

-Hyrbyair Marri (حیربیار مری) (born 1968) is a Pakistani activist from the province of Balochistan.
+Hyrbyair Marri (حیربیار مری) (born 1968) is an activist from (Balochistan), and president of the Free Balochistan Movement.

 He is the fifth son of the Baloch nationalist leader Khair Bakhsh Marri.
-As of 2017, he resides in London, England.
+As of 2017, he resides in London.

 Early life

-Hyrbyair was born in Quetta, Balochistan as the fifth son of Khair Bakhsh Marri, the sardar of the Marri tribe.
+Hyrbyair was born in Quetta as the fifth son of Khair Bakhsh Marri, the sardar of the Marri tribe.
 Hyrbyair's elder brothers are Changez Marri, Balach Marri, Ghazan Marri and Hamza Marri; his younger brother is Mehran Baluch.
 In 1980 he came to the United Kingdom with his family, before they moved to Afghanistan in 1981 during General Muhammad Zia-ul-Haq's regime.
-He completed his early education in Quetta, Balochistan and Kabul, Afghanistan; before moving to Moscow, Russia for higher education at the Moscow State University.
+He completed his early education in Quetta and Kabul before moving to Moscow for higher education at the Moscow State University.